 Many people assume that "green" means "cheap."
 While a simple green burial can be cost-effective, specialized processes like human composting often cost between $4,000 and $7,000.
 This is comparable to a mid-range traditional funeral, as the technology and 60-day monitoring process require significant labor and equipment.

 - Natural Cemeteries: More families are choosing to place remains in protected lands.
-For more on this, visit our Conservation Cemetery Guide.
+For more on this, see our Conservation Cemetery Guide.

 Frequently Asked Questions